qooxdoo/qooxdoo/docs/core/data_binding/data_binding.md

 ### Data Array

 If we take a second look at the example we used above, we also added an array as value of property `a`.
-This array should not be a plain %{JS} array, instead it should be a Qooxdoo data array, which Class is located in `qx.data.Array`.
+This array should not be a plain array, instead it should be a Qooxdoo data array, which Class is located in `qx.data.Array`.
 The reason for that should be quite obvious right now, the binding needs to get an event as soon as some data changed to do all the necessary updates.
 As regular